 Move your Dashlane data using a CSV file

-Important: If you're a member of a Dashlane professional plan, you might not have the option to export items from your Business Space.
+Important: If you're a member of a Dashlane professional plan, you may not have the option to export items from your Business Space.
 This option depends on your organization's policies.
 Contact your plan admin for more information.
 If you want to export personal items, you can move them to your Personal Space.

 Are you the admin of a professional plan?
 Change export settings for your plan members